Loading...

 Plan With Your Vendors

 Chatting with your vendors–specifically your photographer and planner–is key when putting together a timeline.
-Expert planner and Junebug member Chenai Bukutu of ByChenai Events said, “As a wedding planner, I rely on collaboration and input from vendors and the venue to build a realistic timeline for the day.
+Expert planner Chenai Bukutu of ByChenai Events said, “As a wedding planner, I rely on collaboration and input from vendors and the venue to build a realistic timeline for the day.
 For example, your photographer may suggest the best time of day for portraits/family shoots in order to utilize the best light.

 Your venue is a great resource if you are not working with a planner as they host several weddings a year and know from experience what timelines work best.
 Your caterers can also be relied upon to give great input as they work with very specific timeframes to ensure guests are fed more than adequately throughout the day.”